Duplicate poker: Duplicate poker versus standard poker

 Duplicate poker can be played in Hold Em or Omaha where the final hands are fixed, but not in Stud, where a fold alters the order of the cards.

 The principal difference from playing standard poker is duplicate poker's measure of results, which are between players sitting at corresponding seats at other tables.
 Player performance is measured relatively to other players sitting in their parallel seat.
 The object of duplicate poker is to win more chips than your opponents sitting in corresponding seats at other tables.
 The winner is the player who has accumulated the best total difference in chips vs. the players in the same seat at the other tables.
 Conceivably, even a player who loses chips overall can win at the game if that player loses fewer chips than his opponents.

 Under the format originally devised by Altshuler and Kleinman in their Card Player article, the team game would consist of up to 8 members, each team player sitting at a different seat at each of the tables.
 The number of tables would correspond to the number of players on each of the teams.
 Determining the result of the duplicate team is simple.
 The team with the most chips at the end of the event is the winner.
 Again, a limit stake format was envisioned for the team concept.

 SkillBet poker

 SkillBet.com launched in July 2012.
 In this version, two players, sitting at two identical tables, are dealt the same poker hand.
 They both play against the same five computer opponents.
-If one player wins $10 with a particular hand, but his opponent wins $15 with the same hand in the same situation, then he’s been outplayed to the tune of $5 for that hand and owes his opponent $5.
+If one player wins $10 with a particular hand, but his opponent wins $15 with the same hand in the same situation, then he has been outplayed to the tune of $5 for that hand and owes his opponent $5.